pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 - $X \times ... \times X$ ($n$ times) as $X^n$
 - $M \bigotimes ... \bigotimes M$ ($n$ times) as $M^n$

-##### 0.2.2.1.
+#### 0.2.1.
 Product measure of a probability measure
-A product measure of a probability measure is the product measure of two or more copies of the probability measure, and results in an independent joint probability distribution (_independent means that no component of the joint outcome affects the others_).
-Hence, $\mathbb{P}^n$ represents the joint distribution of tuples of $n$ independently drawn samples.
+A product measure of a probability measure is the product measure of two or more copies of the probability measure, and results in an independent joint probability distribution (_independent means that no component of the joint outcome affects the others_); this represents the joint distribution of tuples of $n$ independently drawn samples.

 ### 0.3.
-Distribution-related
+Definitions related to distributions
 #### 0.3.1.
 Support of a distribution
 The set of values for which the mass (for discrete distributions) or density (for continuous distributions) is non-zero.
 Furthermore, we can define the support of a probability distribution as the smallest set of values for which the probability mass is $1$.